project-chip/connectedhomeip/docs/guides/nrfconnect_examples_configuration.md

 for types of files you can find in the project and which of them are important from your perspective:

--   **Board configuration files.** These are hardware-platform-dependent configuration files, which are automatically included based on the compilation target board name.
-They contain configuration for board and its peripherals.
+-   **Build target configuration files.** These are hardware-platform-dependent configuration files, which are automatically included based on the compilation build target name.
+They contain configuration for the kit and its peripherals.

 -   **Project configuration file.** Every example application has its main configuration file called `prj.conf` that is located in the example